 Players born on this date include:

 Chase d’Arnaud (1987) infielder for the 2011-12 Pirates.
 He was a fourth round draft pick of the Pirates in 2008, three years after being taken by the Dodgers in the 44th round but not signing.
 In 2009, d’Arnaud hit .293 with 60 walks and 31 stolen bases, split between low-A and high-A ball.
 He hit .247 with 91 runs scored for Altoona in 2010 then hit .264 with 20 steals for Indianapolis in 2011 before being called up by the Pirates in late June.
 He would hit .217 with 12 steals in 48 games for the Pirates, splitting his time between shortstop(29 games) and third base(12 games).
 In 2012, d’Arnaud played eight games for the Pirates, going 0-for-6 at the plate, with two runs scored and an RBI.
 He spent all of 2013 in the minors.
-He turns 27 today and his player page can be found here.
+In 2014, he returned to the Pirates for the playoff run and played eight games without a plate appearance.
+He pinch-ran seven times and finished a game on defense at shortstop.
+After the season, d’Arnaud signed as a free agent with the Phillies.